LVAD Wire Infection Risks: What Every Patient Should Know

 It is true that your LVAD wire can catch an infection, but luckily, there are some ways you can prevent it.
 Because we all know that prevention is better than a cure.
 Here is a guide for you on how LVAD users and their caregivers can significantly reduce the risks by just following the set of instructions:

-• Clean the exit site daily with an antiseptic solution according to your doctor’s instructions
+• Clean the exit site daily with an antiseptic solution as your doctor instructs

 • Use sterile dressing materials and learn proper methods of dressing